Children, Youth and Families Committee

 This committee is charged with developing the membership base and representing membership interests before the Executive Committee.
 Maintaining current members, adding new members, and addressing the needs and interests of members are continual issues for the Membership Committee.
 Information about joining is available on the Participate in Div.
 44 page.

 The Program Committee is responsible for the Division's programming at the annual APA Convention.
 The committee develops a program representing current research and scholarship on lesbian, gay, bisexual, and transgender psychology, and is also responsible for the Division's hospitality suite at Convention.
 The hospitality suite provides a place for LGBT conference attendees and those interested in LGBT issues to gather, socialize, exchange ideas, and network.
-Please see our APA Convention page for information about Div.
+Please see our APA Convention website for information about Div.
 44 programming.

 Public Policy Committee